-Versace launches Milan Fashion Week fresh from Hollywood win
+Versace goes punk wild with homey looks

 The designing duo of Domenico Dolce and Stefano Gabbana constructed a Baroque Sicilian church façade as the background for their “King of Angels” collection.
 The show opened with a tableau of young stars in formalwear, including elaborately embroidered military-style jackets and floral suits, walking beneath a pair of cherubs.

-The colorful knitwear looked inspired by church ceilings, and angelic visages also graced motorcycle jackets.
-Dolce & Gabbana, as usual, offered a range of looks, from formal suits to suits layered with furry jackets.
-And they employed light-heartedness and humor with heart-shaped backpacks, as well as one that looked like a golden puppet peeking over the wearer’s shoulder.
+The colorful knitwear that featured cherubic putti in oval frames looked inspired by church ceilings, and angelic visages also graced motorcycle jackets.

+Dolce & Gabbana, as usual, offered a range of looks — with suits styled formally, layered with furry jackets and coming pajama-inspired with robe overcoats.
+The designers employed light-heartedness and humor with heart-shaped backpacks, as well as one that looked like a golden puppet peeking over the wearer’s shoulder.

-The designers also emblazoned slogans such as “Time of Change” and “Love is Love” across beanies and waistbands.
+The designers also emblazoned slogans such as “Time of Change” and “Love is Love” across beanies, waistbands and backsides.
 Nothing on the runway made the slogans’ meanings explicit, although both could be interpreted as calls for new attitudes.

 Colombian singer Maluma closed out the show in a glittering silver suit to match his stage presence.